 - Population-Specific Considerations for Driving (4 hours)

 - Foundational Driver Rehabilitation Resources to guide OT Practice (1 hour)

-Adaptive Mobility is the longest and best-known driving rehab education provider around.
-We have been providing high-quality education to practitioners for over 30 years.
+Adaptive Mobility has been providing high-quality education to practitioners for over 30 years.
 OTs who complete our Building Blocks Bundle gain a strong understanding of how to provide, interpret, & analyze a clinical driving evaluation.
 OTs that complete Part 1 Building Blocks are then ready for Part 2: Take the Wheel Bundle.